-PCBUs need to rely on their Managers, Supervisors and/or Team Leaders to carry out those actions that will help the PCBU to achieve compliance with its duty and obligations.
+Officers of a business (as representatives of the PCBU) need to rely on their Managers, Supervisors and/or Team Leaders to carry out those actions that will help the PCBU to achieve compliance with its duty and obligations.
 But do they have to be trained?
 This article takes up some key sections of the WHS Act to answer the question and provide possible solutions.

 Some Key Sections in the WHS Act

 Section 19 of the WHS tells us that the primary duty of care of the PCBU is to do everything “reasonably practicable” to ensure the health and safety of everyone in the workplace.

 Section 18 explains what “reasonably practicable” means and what a PCBU must take into consideration to achieve it.